What Is the Difference Between Subleasing and Reletting?

 Sometimes, a landlord will ask the problem tenant to leave or evict the tenant, allowing the landlord to return the property to someone else.
 If the landlord pursues eviction, they must follow local laws governing eviction.
 They must give the original tenant written notice and a period of time to cure their default.

 If a tenant breaks a lease agreement, the landlord must work diligently to find a new tenant.
-This may limit the amount of rent for which the original tenant would be responsible after ending the lease before the contracted date.
-It is in the best interest of the original tenant to find a new tenant as well.
+This step may limit the amount of rent the original tenant would be responsible for after ending the lease before the contracted date.
+That's why finding a new tenant is also in the best interest of the original tenant.

 Subleasing a Rental Property

 Renting out your property to another person for a short term (less than the entire term of the lease) is also a common sublease option.
-A university student may get a one-year lease on an apartment and try to sublet it over the summer if they return home.
+For example, a university student may get a one-year lease on an apartment and try to sublet it during a semester of studying abroad.

 Many landlords or property managers prohibit tenants from subleasing unless the tenant pays a fee and gets prior written consent.
 Subleasing without permission is often considered a breach of the rental contract.